multitenantkit/multitenantkit/README.md

 **Stop building user and team management from scratch.
 Start shipping features.**

-MultiTenantKit is a production-ready TypeScript toolkit that handles users, organizations, and team memberships for your B2B SaaS—so you don't have to.
+MultiTenantKit is a production-ready TypeScript toolkit that provides the **business logic** for managing users, organizations, and team memberships in your B2B SaaS.
+You keep control of your database, auth provider, and infrastructure—we handle the complex logic.

 ```bash
 npm install @multitenantkit/sdk